iucario/blog/src/content/blog/NAS.md

 `reboot`
 `free -m`

+Change mod to 755 for all folders in current directory.
+To hide the background colors of the folders copied from Windows.\
+`find . -type d -exec chmod 755 {} +`

 Why entware is being recommended?
 I can download softwares directly.
 What is the advantage?

 ## Installing Essentials